 Did you know that, as a company, we have to pay an annual fee to be listed on the Better Business Bureau?
-As a Canadian, family-operated, and budget-oriented company, we cannot justify the cost to simply be listed on a website.
-We definitely see the value in reviews, and are happy that there are more economically efficient platforms for customers to review our services!
+Yes, we are BBB accredited and we have A+ rating.
+Visit Our Team page to see all certifications and qualifications we have.

 Do you come to my home, or office with a marked vehicle?
 My neighbors like to gossip and I don’t want them to know I may have a mold problem.

 From the very beginning, we understood the importance of discretion and anonymity when helping people deal with a mold problem.
 Unlike most of our competitors, we don’t have any marked, or decaled vehicles.
 We don’t have a moldmobile pulling up in your driveway for everyone to see.
 We respect you, and your privacy.